-A medical lab technician turned law student, Natalie’s enthusiasm for IP can be traced to her background in molecular biology.
+A medical lab technician turned attorney, Natalie’s enthusiasm for IP can be traced to her background in molecular biology.
 The rigorous curriculum helped develop her analytical skills, solution creating mindset, and embrace of outside-the-box ideas.
+Natalie’s science background propelled her into the world of IP where she has creatively applied her skills as an effective problem solver.
 Natalie spent several years at Evanston Hospital where she conducted comparative research studies, performed quality control testing, and worked on state-of-the-art medical device technology.
-After realizing that her passions ultimately lay elsewhere, Natalie switched gears began law school.
-Natalie’s science background propelled her into the world of IP where she has creatively applied her skills as an effective problem solver.
+After realizing that her passions ultimately lay elsewhere, Natalie switched gears and pursued a career in law.
+Natalie strives to incorporate all her past knowledge into her advocacy of clients and continues to support them throughout their IP endeavors.

 Education & Experience